DrSebastianK/langchain-chainlit-docker-deployment/README.md

 1. `app.yaml`: A Configuration file for `gcloud`
 2. `.gcloudignore` : Configure the file to ignore file / folders to be uploaded

-`Dockerfile` is used to deploy the app on GCP APP Engine.
+`Dockerfile` is used to deploy the app on GCP.

 ### Before using gcloud, you need to install gcloud cli if you haven't already
 - For me as I am in github codespace, I follow these [instructions](https://cloud.google.com/sdk/docs/install#linux), Choose the one that fits your machine.